chipsalliance/i3c-core/testplans_core.md

 the agent.

 The test runs at core clock of 100 and 200 MHz.
 The slowest clock that does not result in a tSCO violation is 166 MHz.
-The I3C bus clock is set to 12.5 MHz
+The I3C bus clock is set to 12.5 MHz.

 ### `i3c_target_read`